bambuser/bambuser-livevideoshoppingplayer-sdk-ios/README.md

 # Bambuser Live Video Shopping Player (Beta)

+## About

-`BambuserLiveVideoShoppingPlayer` simplifes the integration of the Bambuser Live Video Shopping player in any iOS app.
+`BambuserLiveVideoShoppingPlayer` simplifes adding a Bambuser Live Video Shopping Player to your iOS app.

+The SDK lets you add a `player` to your app and apply a `configuration` that controls how it looks and behaves.
+Once the player is loaded, you can listen for `events` that are emitted by the player and trigger `functions` that are executed within the player.

+The SDK supports iOS 13+ and can be used with `UIKit` and `SwiftUI`.

 ## Beta Version

-**NOTE!** This project is in early stages of development.
-Feel free to experiment with it but refrain from using it in production for now.
+This project is in early stages of development.
+Feel free to experiment with it, but refrain from using it in production for now.

+Some current limitations are that it's not possible to use native PiP or listen to all available events.

 See the [release notes][ReleaseNotes] for status and progress.

 ## Installation

 ### Swift Package Manager

-You can install `BambuserLiveVideoShoppingPlayer` with SPM:

 ```
 https://github.com/bambuser/bambuser-livevideoshoppingplayer-sdk-ios
 ```

-After installing the library in your app, remember to import `BambuserVideoLiveShoppingPlayer` in every file where you want to use it.
+After installing the SDK, you must import `BambuserVideoLiveShoppingPlayer` in every file where you want to use it.

-## Platform Support
+## Getting started

-The library supports iOS 13+ and can be used with `UIKit` and `SwiftUI`.

 ### UIKit

-When using `UIKit`, you can create a player like this:
+With `UIKit`, you can create a player like this:

 ```
 let player = LiveVideoShoppingPlayerView(
+    showId: "The ID of the show to watch",
     configuration: playerConfiguration)
 ```

-You can then add the player anywhere in your app, resize it to fit your needs etc. Read more about configuration the player further down.
+You can then add the player anywhere in your app, resize it to fit your needs etc.

-You can also use the `LiveVideoShoppingPlayerViewController` if you want to wrap the view.
+Read more about configuration the player further down.

 ### SwiftUI

-When using `SwiftUI`, you can create a player like this:
+With `SwiftUI`, you can create a player like this:

 ```
 let player = LiveVideoShoppingPlayer(